godspeedsystems/gs-documentation/docs/vscode_extension/languageTools.md

 ---
 #### Crate a Workflow
-- You can also add body , params , response in the event customise it.
+- You can add Godspeed Basic Workflow to get started the Workflow.

 ![preview](/img/video-gif/godspeed_workflow.gif "Godspeed Workflow Sample")